rocha-n/BDA-FinalProject/README.md

 ## Results
 The radiation doesn't seem to have a big incidence on wine quality.
-But we see that there seems to be a threshold, after wich perceived quality starts to lower.
+But we see that there seems to be a threshold, after which perceived quality starts to lower.

 ## Future improvements